boxuanzhang/backend-test-php/README.md

 #### Task 15 - Document the messages controller

-Our frontend dev's keep asking us how to use the API for `Api\MessageController`, but we don't have any documentation :( Help us by documenting this controller, including the available input.
+Our frontend dev's keep asking us how to use the API for `Api\MessageController`, but we don't have any documentation :( In an ideal world, we would have documented all of our endpoints before we even began coding.
+Help us by documenting this controller, including the available input.

 * We like the OpenAPI 3.0 spec (swagger)
 * You can use another spec/format but if so please explain the advantages.
 * You only need to document the one controller.

+Don't worry about the other controllers for now.

 #### Task 16 - Improve database indexes